SummaryRead the full fact sheet

 Open communication and understanding are the best remedies for relationship and sexual problems.
 Professional counselling or medical treatment can also help.
 However, always see your doctor if you are concerned about your medical condition, treatment, sexuality or sexual relationship.

-Our sexual response and function are controlled by our autonomic nervous system.
-The loss of the brain chemical dopamine in those diagnosed with Parkinson’s, affects the autonomic nervous system.
+Our sexual response and function are controlled by our motor and autonomic nervous systems.
+The loss of the brain chemical dopamine in people diagnosed with Parkinson’s affects the motor and autonomic nervous systems.

 This can directly cause a range of sexual problems (dysfunctions).
 For example:

-- The slowness of movement (bradykinesia), tremor and rigidity may interfere with the practicalities of lovemaking.
+- motor or physical changes – slowness of movement (bradykinesia), tremor and rigidity may interfere with the practicalities of lovemaking

-- Both men and women may notice a reduced desire to participate in sexual activity.
+- both men and women may notice a reduced desire (or libido) to participate in sexual activity

 Parkinson’s is incurable, but most of the symptoms are manageable with medication or surgery.
 However, medication can diminish sexual desire and reduce sexual response.
-Some medications and deep-brain stimulation surgery may cause an increase in desire (hypersexuality), which is a rare side effect.
+Medication which improves motor or physical functions is mainly taken during the waking hours, lower levels at night may also affect sexual function.
+Some medications may cause an increase in desire (hypersexuality), which is a rare side effect.
 Talk to your doctor about treatment side effects.

 Sexuality issues and Parkinson’s disease